 Dear Collaborators,

-Solar activity has increased to a low-to-moderate level since the
+Solar activity has reached a moderate level over the last 24

 See http://www.SolarMonitor.org for images and